artificialsolutions/tie-api-example-facebook-messenger/README.md

 ## Test your bot
 To test your bot, go back to your Facebook page, click on "View as Visitor".
 That's it!
-To test it, clic 'Send message', a messenger windows appear, allowing you chat with your bot.
+To test it, click 'Send message', a messenger windows appear, allowing you chat with your bot.

 ## Sending attachments